 - Mix in melted butter.
 Make sure to break up clumps and mix thoroughly.
 Pour in Honey.
 Continue to mix thoroughly while making sure large clumps do not form.
 The mixture will not be very wet.

 - Pour about half into a spring form.
 Mash the crumbs onto the sides of the pan.
 Once the walls are to your liking, pour and smash more crumbs on the bottom to form the bottom crust.
 Note: The wall crusts aren't necessary if you prefer to have less crust.
 If you like, only go up the walls halfway or just do the bottom.
 I like lots of crust, so I go all the way up.

-- In a stand mixer using the paddle mixer, whip the cream cheese on medium until smooth and creamy.
+- In a stand mixer using the paddle mixer (you can use a hand mixer if you don't have a stand mixer), whip the cream cheese on medium until smooth and creamy.
+Add sugar and mix until fully incorporated.
 Mix in eggnog, rum, vanilla, and flour.
 Once incorporated, mix in egg and egg white.
 Note: Mixture will be THIN

 - Be careful not to over mix so you don't whip too much air in.